merenlab/anvio.org/_posts/2023-10-15-fmt-mag-metabolism.md

 ```
 ACC   GH89_A_muciniphila
 ```

+{:.notice}
+Don't want to manually edit the file?
+You can run this instead to insert the accession string at line 3 of the HMM profile: `awk 'NR==3{print "ACC   GH89_A_muciniphila"}1' genes.hmm > genes.hmm.new; mv genes.hmm.new genes.hmm`

 The string `GH89_A_muciniphila` will be the accession number that we use to refer to this annotation model within our pathway definition later.

 Finally, we can put it into a custom HMM directory that anvi'o can use by running the following commands to generate the [expected files and directory structure](https://anvio.org/help/8/artifacts/hmm-source/#user-defined-hmm-sources):